mertyGit/owig/README.md

 # Release information
 WARNING: STILL BETA Usable to track on going progress and stats, but no garantees whatsover

+Version 0.92:
+- Added XLSX output functionality; now you can specify ".xlsx" file in statsfile, it will create or add rows to the "owig" sheet in your excel file

 Version 0.91:
 - Adjusting OCR mishaps, forcing to known mapnames and types
 - You can use other ini files, given as first argument, so per ~~smurf~~account, you can have your own statistics (and settings)